Gary Anders | December 2020

 From 1 January 2021, new laws come into effect that will totally reshape Australia's corporate insolvency landscape.

 The changes will enable financially distressed but viable small businesses with less than $1 million in liabilities to continue operating once they have appointed what is effectively a new class of insolvency practitioner.

 Known as registered small business restructuring practitioners, they will be responsible for developing business restructuring plans, identifying creditors, and help them to make decisions to recoup funds.

 The federal government has recently released the Corporations Amendment (Corporate Insolvency Reforms) Bill 2020, which details the framework for restructuring plans, who can become a registered small business restructuring practitioner, and their powers.

 The federal government has stipulated that restructuring practitioners will need to be independent of the businesses they act for and registered to solely work in the small business insolvency area.

-They will not be permitted to act in an accounting role for businesses but will be expected to work with a business’s appointed accountant during the restructuring process to determine its financial position.
+They cannot act in an accounting role for businesses but will be expected to work with a business's appointed accountant during the restructuring process to determine its financial position.

-Accountants will, in fact, continue to play an important role in identifying whether business clients are in financial difficulty and, when warranted, guiding owners towards the appointment of a small business restructuring practitioner.
+Accountants will, in fact, continue to play an important role in identifying whether business clients are in financial difficulty and, when warranted, guiding owners towards appointing a small business restructuring practitioner.